33 Swedish Inventions That Made a Big Impact on the World

 The Celsius Temperature Scale

-The Celsius temperature scale is used in most parts of the world (but alas not the US…) as a way to measure temperature.
-It is named after the Swedish scientist Anders Celsius, who developed it in 1742.
+The Celsius temperature scale is used in most parts of the world (but alas not the US…) as a way to measure temperature, and it is named after the Swedish scientist Anders Celsius, who developed it in 1742.

-The Celsius scale is based on the freezing and boiling points of water.
-These two points are given the temperatures of 0 degrees and 100 degrees respectively.
+The Celsius scale is based on the freezing and boiling points of water, and hese two points are given the temperatures of 0 degrees and 100 degrees respectively.
 All other temperatures are then measured in relation to these two points.

 If you’d like to start practicing the Celsius scale, you can get a fever thermometer that has both Fahrenheit and Celsius, or an old-school outdoor thermometer that displays both like this classic one from Taylor.